-A highly selective interdisciplinary program bringing together exceptional young scholars and distinguished professors from leading American universities for rigorous inquiry, close mentorship, and deep intellectual exploration.
+The Liberal Arts Collegium is a highly rigorous interdisciplinary program bringing together exceptional young scholars and distinguished professors from leading American universities for rigorous inquiry, close mentorship, and deep intellectual exploration.

 Mission Statement